 A novel food is a food or food ingredient that does not have a significant history of consumption within the European Union before 15 May 1997.

 Before any new food product can be introduced on the European market, it must be rigorously assessed for safety.
-In the UK, the assessment of novel foods is carried out by an independent committee of scientists appointed by the Food Standards Agency, the Advisory Committee on Novel Foods and Processes (ACNFP).
+In the UK, the assessment of novel foods is carried out by the ACNFP.

 Deadline for comments

-The Agency is inviting comments on the application.
-Any comments should be emailed to the ACNFP secretariat at firstname.lastname@example.org by Sunday 20 October 2013.
+The Food Standards Agency is inviting comments on the ACNFP’s draft opinion.
+Any comments should be emailed to the ACNFP secretariat at email@example.com by Friday 28 February 2014.